IqbalSingh7077/Imarticus_Capstone/README.md

 and finally apply it to test data to measure the performance and robustness of the models.

 ## Objective: To build a Machine Learning model to predict the following:
-• Identify factors influencing attrition.
+• Identify factors influencing attrition. \n
-• Predict possible attritions.
+• Predict possible attritions.\n
-• Identify possible ways to retain high performers.
+• Identify possible ways to retain high performers.\n

 ## Data sources
 For the purpose analysis, Data used in this capstone project was provided by **Imarticus Learnings**.